wright-cemrc-projects/cryoet-montage/Bashscripts/README.md

 ## Bash Scripts for Montage Tomography Processing.

-We recommend the user apply [Python Scripts](https://github.com/wright-cemrc-projects/cryoet-montage/tree/main/Python) to perform the automated preprocessing steps including motion corrections, montaged and individual tile tilt series generation.
-The scripts here and steps listed below serve as an alternative way when Python 3 is not set up in the system.
+If the MPACT dataset is collected in SerialEM 4.0, we recommend the user apply [Python Scripts](https://github.com/wright-cemrc-projects/cryoet-montage/tree/main/Python) to perform the automated preprocessing steps including motion corrections, montaged and individual tile tilt series generation.
+If the MPACT dataset is collected in SerialEM 4.1, we recommend using the scripts here and steps listed below that serve as an alternative way for most updated versions.

 ### Getting the scripts